-Alternatively, if your main goal is hiking and outdoor adventure, come during September and October when temperatures are still warm but not too hot.
-November to February are the coldest months to visit, and you can expect snowfall and freezing temperatures.
+If your main goal is hiking and outdoor adventure, come during September and early October when temperatures are still warm but not too hot.
+The change leaves are particularly beautiful at this time.

 How to Stay Safe in Belarus

-You can read about the 14 travel scams to avoid right here.
+If you’re worried about scams, read about common travel scams to avoid right here.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: